 About This Online Course

-Continue your learning path in artificial intelligence, machine learning and data science techniques by getting acclimated to using Python for data analysis.
+Continue your learning path in data science techniques by getting acclimated to using Python for data analysis.

 In this online training course from statistics.com, you will gain knowledge about Python, a general-purpose programming language that’s powerful, easy to learn and fast to code.
 Python is rapidly becoming the language of choice for scientists and researchers of “all stripes.”
 Python code can be written like a traditional program to execute an entire series of instructions at once or it can also be executed line by line or block by block, making it perfect for working with data interactively.